 I believe psychotherapy must be guided by strong theoretical practice.
-Although I have trained in many modalities, I most align myself with Emotion Focused Therapy (EFT).
-This is a compassionate and non-judgemental approach that underscores the importance of identifying and learning to ‘be with’ emotions.
+Although I have trained in many modalities, I most align myself with Emotion Focused Therapy and Emotionally Focused Therapy (Yes, these are two different theories).
+This is a compassionate and non-judgmental approach that underscores the importance of identifying and learning to ‘be with’ emotions.
 It’s human nature to move away from distressing feeling states, yet our feelings hold valuable information and wisdom.
 In therapy we gradually, and in a safe way, learn how to identify and be with our feelings so we can access the wisdom that our emotions provide.
+We also do this while exploring the context and experience of our relationships because our connection with others is core to our human experience.
 Over time, as we become curious and open to our emotions we can determine what are helpful and unhelpful reactions, thoughts and behaviours that arise from our feelings.
+We can also learn how to be in relationship (with ourselves and others) in a way that that is nurturing.

 The "Tabono", an African symbol representing strength and perseverance.